HPS-1/RISC-VProcessorProject-ECE320/README.md

 The final product of this project, which is a RISC-V processor written in verilog, is located in the folder PD5.
 Most interested files are placed here: https://github.com/HPS-1/RISC-VProcessorProject-ECE320/tree/main/project/pd5/design/code, with self-explaining comments.

-Also a bit further introduction about each file:
+Here's a bit further introduction about each file:

 alu.v: The arithmetic-logic unit.